SirPerryyy/Money-Parallel/README.md

 # Money-Parallel
 Money Parallel is my little (and first full) coding project.
 It's an app where you can organize your expenses.
 Let me make you a quick tour: first of all you create a group, then once created you save your expenses.
 Whenever you want you can see the total debt of each member to split money in equal parts and other features.
-To report any bug go to the issue page.
+To report any bug or suggest any feature go to the issue/pull request page.

 ##Table of content
 - [DownLoads Latest Version](#download-latest-version)